FRYSTAT HUNTING CASTLE

 start - UNDER THE CASTLE

 The castle grounds of the Silesian Ducal Castle Fryštát.
-From left: Old courtyard, rectory, White tower, castle church, southern chapel, walls with a tomb and the castle
+From left: Old courtyard, rectory, White tower, castle chapel, southern chapel, walls with a tomb and the castle

 The castle grounds of the Silesian Ducal Castle Fryštát.
-From left: Old courtyard, rectory, White tower, castle church, southern chapel, walls with a tomb and the castle
+From left: Old courtyard, rectory, White tower, castle chapel, southern chapel, walls with a tomb and the castle

 Let's now walk through the ducal Fryštát in the footsteps of the Silesian rulers from the ducal Piast dynasty, who resided here from 1282 to 1571.
 During their 300-year stay in Fryštát, they built several monuments that are still preserved today, and behind each of them are beautiful stories from behind the scenes of the ducal court, which were kept secret for many centuries.
 I, the castle court preceptor and former marshal of the Silesian Duchy, but today I am just a retired Fryštát knight Wenceslas, will accompany you on the way.
 At each stop, I have an interesting story prepared for you.